epolevikov/Asgan/README.md

 Asgan – <strong>As</strong>sembly <strong>G</strong>raphs <strong>An</strong>alyzer – is a tool for analysis of
 assembly graphs.
 The tool takes two assembly graphs in the _GFA_ format as input and finds the minimum set of homologous sequences (synteny paths) shared between the graphs.
-As output, Asgan produces various statistics and a visualization of the found paths in the _gv_ format.
+As output, Asgan produces various statistics and a visualization of the found paths.

 # Installation
 ```